wisdomfrominsanity/WindowsBrute/README.md

 Requirements:
 A Linux computer,
-Windows XP or Vista hard drive with password protected users, wordlist sush as Rockyou.txt, and samdump2 installed nano installed
+Windows XP or Vista hard drive with password protected users, wordlist such as Rockyou.txt, and samdump2 installed nano installed